“I’m quitting social media.”

 The reversal of Read’s arguments can actually become rather uncomfortable:

 It’s not complicated.
 If you’re not happy with what you’re reading and seeing on Instagram and Twitter, you’re simply using them wrong.
-The same goes for YouTube, Twitch, Quora, Pinterest, and TikTok, too.
+The same goes for YouTube, Twitch, Quora, Pinterest, and TikTok, too.1

-Facebook’s a little bit different.
-Most of us are socially connected to our meatspace circles.
-Unfriending your mother-in-law could prove problematic.
-Still, there are plenty of tools to trim what you’re exposed to on Facebook.
-Even Google’s search engine has a social component; stop searching for (and clicking on) crap and your algorithm will better understand that you’re a serious person who wants serious search results.
+Even Google’s search engine has a social component; just stop searching for (and clicking on) crap and your algorithm will better understand that you’re a serious person who wants serious search results.

 Tweaking your social media exposure isn’t really different from switching channels on your television set — or even turning it off once in a while.